TechExeter/conference-2019/pages/tickets.md

 {: .notice--warning}
 **Reduced Cost Tickets**<br/>
-For those from disadvanted backgrounds or on a low income, we have a limited number of reduced cost tickets available for you.
+For those from disadvantaged backgrounds or on a low income, we have a limited number of reduced cost tickets available for you.
 These tickets have been kindly funded by community donations and by our sponsors. *If you need more assistance to be able to attend the conference, <a href="http://127.0.0.1:4000/about#contact">drop us a message</a>*

 {: .notice--info}
 **Got a discount code?**<br/>